John Ruggie: Awards and recognition

 Ruggie had a Doctor of Laws (honoris causa) from McMaster; and a Doctor of Letters (honoris causa) from the University of Waterloo.

 A fellow of the American Academy of Arts and Sciences, Ruggie received a Guggenheim Fellowship.
 He also received the International Studies Association's Distinguished Scholar Award and the American Political Science Association's Hubert Humphrey Award for outstanding public service by a political scientist; the AS.K. social science prize from the WZB Berlin Social Science Center; as well as awards from the American Bar Association and the Washington Foreign Law Society, the latter honoring "an individual who has made an outstanding contribution to the development and application of international law."

 Board memberships

 Ruggie chaired the Board of the nonprofit organization Shift, the leading center of expertise in business and human rights, working with businesses, governments, workers organization, financial institutions and civil society to implement the UN Guiding Principles.

 He was on the Board of the Arabesque Group, an ESG data provider and asset manager, as well as on Unilever's Sustainability Advisory Council.

-He was previously the Chair of the Institute for Human Rights and Business (IHRB) from 2012–2016, and served as its Patron until his death in 2021.
+He was previously the Chair of the Institute for Human Rights and Business (IHRB) from 2012 to 2016, and served as its Patron until his death in 2021.

 Death

-John Ruggie died on the 16th September 2021.
+John Ruggie died on 16 September 2021.
 Ruggie was married to his wife Mary Ruggie.
 They had one son, Andreas.